Jonathan Zebina: Juventus

-Towards the end of his spell in the Italian capital, Milan began to take notice of Zebina and reported that the player was on the verge of moving to the club as the 2003–04 season was coming to an end.
+Towards the end of his spell in the Italian capital, AC Milan began to take notice of Zebina and reported that the player was on the verge of moving to the club as the 2003–04 season was coming to an end.
 He even rejected a new contract from Roma and was expected to leave the club at the end of the 2003–04 season.
 On 19 May 2004, however, Zebina elected to join Juventus on a free transfer, where he was reunited with departing Roma manager Capello.
 Zebina revealed that he had rejected moves to Chelsea, Liverpool and Milan in order to join the club.
 Zebina later explained his decision to join Juventus, saying that AC Milan wanted him to play "the second of Stam", while Inter Milan offered the player "an astonishing contract proposal", he felt the club "must have taken him for a young rookie".

-However, Zebina had to wait for a month to make his debut for the club, due to a serving a suspension in both legs of the UEFA Champions League Play–Offs round against Djurgårdens that saw Juventus won 6–3 on aggregate to advance to the Group Stage.
+However, Zebina had to wait for a month to make his debut for the club, due to a serving a suspension in both legs of the UEFA Champions League Play–Offs round against Djurgården that saw Juventus won 6–3 on aggregate to advance to the Group Stage.
 He made his debut for the club, starting the whole game, in the opening game of the season against Brescia and set up a goal for David Trezeguet, in a 3–0 win.
 Zebina helped Juventus keep three consecutive clean sheets between 19 October 2004 and 28 October 2004.
-Having found himself in a competition with Gianluca Zambrotta and Alessandro Birindelli, Zebina won a first team place, playing in the right–back position at the start of the 2004–05 season.
+Having found himself in a competition with Gianluca Zambrotta and Alessandro Birindelli, Zebina won a first team place, playing in the right-back position at the start of the 2004–05 season.
 However, he suffered an injury that saw him out for weeks.
 But Zebina made his return to the starting line–up against Inter Milan on 28 November 2004 and helped the club draw 2–2.
-Following his return from injury, he regained his first team place, playing in the right–back position.
+Following his return from injury, he regained his first team place, playing in the right-back position.
 At one point, Zebina played in the right–midfield position on two occasions between 13 February 2005 and 19 February 2005.
 He helped Juventus keep another three consecutive clean sheets between 9 March 2005 and 19 March 2005.
-However, in the first leg of the UEFA Champions League quarter–finals against Liverpool on 5 April 2005, Zebina suffered a hamstring injury and was substituted in the 81st minute, as the club lost 2–0.
+However, in the first leg of the UEFA Champions League quarter-finals against Liverpool on 5 April 2005, Zebina suffered a hamstring injury and was substituted in the 81st minute, as the club lost 2–0.
 After the match, he was sidelined with a hamstring injury for the rest of the 2004–05 season.
 Despite this, his contributions saw Juventus win the league (which they were later stripped of the league title).
 In his first season at the club, Zebina made thirty–one appearances in all competitions.